 Maintain a Sense of Calmness

 Your mind is the central hub of your body and when your emotional health is off, your body reacts to the stimulus.
 During a crisis, it’s not unusual to have racing thoughts.
-Your mind is constantly processing information and battling the thoughts in your head can cause additional anxiety, depressions, or feel as if your life is out of control.
+Your mind is constantly processing information and battling the thoughts in your head can cause additional anxiety, depression, or feel as if your life is out of control.

 When you are in the midst of a crisis, you need to focus on creating and maintaining a sense of calmness.
 There are several different types of relaxation techniques that you can use when you are feeling stressed out or in the middle of a crisis.
 I suggest trying meditation, relaxation CDs, use guided imagery, yoga, tai chi, take slow deep breaths, use essential oils such as lavender, peace and harmony, or other techniques that work for you.
+Find the self-care as stay at home mom that works for you and your family.

 Find a Support Group or Therapist